juglabs/google_bard_api/README.md

 # simple_chat

-A Flutter project to design chat window and page
+A Flutter project to use Google Bard service

+The UI is plain vanilla chat window.
+Needs quite some work to make it pleasing.

 ## Getting Started